Asymptotic theory of cepstral random fields: The cepstral model and its computation

-for $j \geq 1$ and $k \geq 1$.
-The initializations of the recursions for indices $j=0$ or $k = 0$ are described above.
-These are recursive formulas.
-In the causal case, one would compute $ \psi_{1,1}, \psi_{2,1}, \ldots, \psi_{p,1}, \psi_{1,2}, \psi_{2,2}, \ldots$, etc. Alternative computational patterns could be utilized, noting that $\psi_{j,k}$ only requires knowledge of $\psi_{\ell, h}$ with $\ell < j$ and $h < k$.
-The full algorithm for the acf is then: \begin{enumerate} \item Use the recursions (\ref{eq:betaRecurs}), (\ref{eq:rhoRecurs}), (\ref{eq:deltaRecurs}), and (\ref{eq:etaRecurs}) to obtain the various moving average random field coefficients, to the desired level of approximation. \item Compute acfs for the causal, skew, and one-dimensional random fields, via (\ref{eq:causalField}) and (\ref{eq:skewField}), etc. \item Compute the final acf via (\ref{eq:acfExpress}). \end{enumerate} When $p = \infty$, this gives the precise mapping of cepstral coefficients to various MA coefficients, and ultimately to the autocovariance function.
-If $p < \infty$, it provides an algorithm for determining autocovariances for a given cepstral model.
-These formulas are already much more complicated than in the time series case \citep[see][]{pourahmadi1984}, and for higher dimensional fields become intractable.
-When $p$ is small these exact recursions may be less burdensome; otherwise the approximate method based on discretizing (\ref{eq:acfCeps}) may be preferable.
+Proposition \ref{prop:cepstral2MA} gives recursive formulas.
+In the causal case, one would compute $ \psi_{1,1}, \psi_{2,1}, \ldots, \psi_{p_1,1}, \psi_{1,2}, \psi_{2,2}, \ldots,$ etc. Alternative computational patterns could be utilized, noting that $\psi_{j_1,j_2}$ only requires knowledge of $\psi_{\ell_1, \ell_2}$ with $\ell_1 < j_1$ and $\ell_2 < j_2$.
+When $p_1 = \infty$, equation (\ref{eq:acfExpress}) gives the precise mapping of cepstral coefficients to various MA coefficients, and ultimately to the autocovariance function.
+If $p_1 < \infty$, it provides an algorithm for determining autocovariances for a given cepstral model.
+These formulas are already much more complicated than in the time series case (see \cite{pourahmadi1984}), and for higher dimensional fields become intractable.

-\section{Model Fitting Methods}
+\section{Model fitting methods}

-In this section we give additional details on various methods for fitting cepstral random field models, and present some tools for refining specified models.
-Once a model is specified, we can estimate the parameters via exact maximum likelihood, Bayesian posterior simulation, an approximate Whittle likelihood, or an exact Whittle likelihood (described below).
-Whereas other methods of estimation can be conceived, we focus on these four techniques due to their mixture of being flexible and possessing good statistical properties.
-Most of our treatment holds for general stationary random fields, but when a result only holds for the cepstral random field we will make explicit mention of this.
+In this section we give additional details on various methods for fitting cepstral random field models and present some tools for refining specified models.
+Once a model is specified, we can estimate the parameters via exact maximum likelihood, Bayesian posterior simulation, an approximate Whittle likelihood or an exact Whittle likelihood.
+We focus on these four techniques due to their mixture of being flexible and possessing good statistical properties.

-The first two approaches require the exact Gaussian likelihood, whereas the third approach uses an approximation.
-Once model parameters have been estimated, in the frequentist paradigm we may be interested in refining our model, which we might approach by determining whether certain cepstral coefficients are significantly different from zero.
-If they are not, we can easily fix these coefficients to zero (it is trivial to do this sort of constrained estimation with the cepstral model) and rerun our estimation.